Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 * They introduce new actors.
 * They introduce new use cases, usually between the new actors.
-* Some platforms reuses components and their services from other platforms.
+* Some platforms reuse components and their services from other platforms.

-After analyzing several use cases we found out that it was possible to create a stack of platforms, where platforms up the stack reuses components from platforms down the stack.
+After analyzing several use cases we found out that it was possible to create a stack of platforms, where platforms up the stack reuse components from platforms down the stack.
 And at the same time components where organized in layers inside each platform.
 For the first phase of the Fermat System Master Plan, we identified the following low level platforms and implemented some of them:

 | Code Name | Platform Name |
 |:---------:|:--------------|